Your first one or two developers were crushing it. They were almost superhuman in their speed and productivity.

-Working as an effective team requires a different mindset and different habits than working as an individual.
 With a mix of technical expertise, management experience, and a teaching background, I can teach your team to self-organize, focus their collective efforts, and eliminate unspoken assumptions that cause misunderstandings and rework.

-"His work is already worth the investment and will continue to pay dividends far into the future."
+"Ben's work is already worth the investment and will continue to pay dividends far into the future."

 Our product team had reached a size where the classic early startup "hustle" (i.e. a couple people huddled around a computer writing as much code as possible) was becoming less practical and effective.